roxana9922/deepfake-detector/README.md

 - FaceForensics++
 - Celeb-DF v2

-The final dataset was balanced between real and fake facial images.
-The images were preprocessed through face detection, resizing, normalisation and augmentation before training.
+The experimental dataset was balanced between real and fake facial images.
+Images were processed using face detection, resizing, normalisation and data augmentation before training.

 Data augmentation included: